-In the assessment of financial risks that affect the performance of listed banks, a number of financial risks areas could be observed.
-All of these forms of financial risks could have serious implications on listed banks performance.
-This study, however, does not focus on all of the different forms of financial risks but put much emphases on liquidity risks and credit risk on the performance of listed banks in Ghana.
+In the assessment of financial risks that affect the performance of universal banks, a number of financial risks arrears could be observed.
+All of these forms of financial risks could have serious implications on banks performance.
+This study, however, does not focus on all of the different forms of financial risks but put much emphases on liquidity risks and credit risk on the performance of universal banks in Ghana.